 Contact your Medicare and Medicaid litigation attorney!
 And do NOT forget to fill out the “good cause” exception…just in case…

-Posted on June 16, 2014, in Affordable Care Act, Audits, Behavioral health, Burden of Proof, CMS, Credible Allegations of Fraud, DHHS, Division of Medical Assistance, Due process, Fraud, Health Care Providers and Services, HHS, Home Health Aide Services, In Home Care Services, Injunctions, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Costs, Medicaid Expansion, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, New Mexico, North Carolina, Obamacare, Post-Payment Reviews, Preliminary Injunctions, Provider Medicaid Contracts, Regulatory Audits, Suspension of Medicaid Payments, Tax Dollars, Taxes, Tentative Notices of Overpayment, Washington D.C. and tagged ACA, Affordable Care Act, Audit, Behavioral health, Centers for Medicare and Medicaid Services, CMS, Credible Allegations of Fraud, Division of Medical Assistance, DMA, Due process, Health care, Health care provider, Mass Payment Suspensions, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Budget, Medicaid recipients, Medicare, Medicare Attorney, NC Medicaid, North Carolina, Obama, Obamacare, Preliminary Injunctions, Suspension of Reimbursements.
+Posted on June 16, 2014, in Affordable Care Act, Behavioral health, Burden of Proof, CMS, Credible Allegations of Fraud, Division of Medical Assistance, Due process, Fraud, Health Care Providers and Services, HHS, Home Health Aide Services, In Home Care Services, Injunctions, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Costs, Medicaid Expansion, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, NC DHHS, New Mexico, North Carolina, Obamacare, Post-Payment Reviews, Preliminary Injunctions, Provider Medicaid Contracts, Regulatory Audits, Suspension of Medicaid Payments, Tax Dollars, Taxes, Tentative Notices of Overpayment, Washington D.C. and tagged ACA, Affordable Care Act, Audit, Behavioral health, Centers for Medicare and Medicaid Services, CMS, Credible Allegations of Fraud, Division of Medical Assistance, DMA, Due process, Health care, Health care provider, Mass Payment Suspensions, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Budget, Medicaid recipients, Medicare, Medicare Attorney, NC Medicaid, North Carolina, Obama, Obamacare, Preliminary Injunctions, Suspension of Reimbursements.
 Bookmark the permalink.
 1 Comment.